 - a.
 Novice: Issued to novice riders after completion of required training both on and off track.
-This training consists of a WMRRA provided New Racer School (NRS) classroom session AND on-track segment through a WMRRA approved track day organization.
-Novice license allows entry to Novice 600, Novice 1000, Ninja 250 Cup, Ultra-Lightweight Supersport, Lightweight Supersport, Lightweight Superbike, 450 Superbike, Middleweight Supersport, Middleweight Superbike, or Vintage classes only.
-NOTE: Other classes may be entered at the Race Director and Referees discretion. - b.
-Expert: Issued to experienced racers and novices who have successfully completed the requirements outlined in Section B.8.

-c.
-Single-event race licenses are available to races licensed with non-reciprocal clubs who do not currently have a WMRRA license.
+See Section B.10. - b.
+Expert: Issued to experienced racers and novices who have successfully completed the requirements outlined in Section B.10.d. - c.
+Single-event race licenses are available to races licensed with non-reciprocal clubs.
 License shall be valid only for the event purchased.

-3. Fees for 2021
+3. Fees for 2022